cakephp/docs/en/console-and-shells.rst

 ===================

 This section provides an introduction into CakePHP at the command-line.
-If you’ve ever needed access to your CakePHP MVC classes in a cron job or other command-line script, this section is for you.
+If you've ever needed access to your CakePHP MVC classes in a cron job or other command-line script, this section is for you.